Nuclear Engineering Science Laboratory Synthesis

 - Prepare and present your project to laboratory staff and fellow students

-Eligibility: The ORNL NESLS program is open to full- or part-time students enrolled at a U.S. university at the time of appointment.
+Eligibility: The ORNL NESLS program is open to full- or part-time students enrolled at a U.S. college or university in a nuclear engineering, science, or eligible related degree with a 3.0/4.0 cumulative GPA at the time of appointment.
+Community college students must be working towards an Associate of Science or Associate of Engineering degree.
 All awards and active participation in the program are contingent upon security access approval to Oak Ridge National Laboratory.

 Qualifications: Student applicants will be chosen on the basis of academic performance, class standing, career goals, recommendations, and compatibility of educational interests and abilities with the needs of ORNL.